Lemoncode/vuejs-by-sample/README.md

 We won't install anything related to Vue.js, just some basic plumbing.

 We will setup an initial <abbr title="Node.js package manager, a package manager for the JavaScript runtime environment Node.js">npm</abbr> project and give support to TypeScript.
-Then we will create a **helloworld.ts** sample.
+Then we will create a Hello World TypeScript sample.

 Summary steps:

 - Prerequisites: Install Node.js
 - Initialize **package.json** (with `npm init`)
 - Install:
   - Webpack and webpack-dev-server.
   - TypeScript.
-    - Bootstrap.
 - Setup **webpack.config.js**
 - Create a test js file.
 - Create a simple HTML file.